paffel2/echobot/README.md

 # echobot

 This repository contains a echo bot for Telegram and VKontakte.
+The bot sends messages from the user to him in response.
 The project was created as a test task of the Metalamp company.

 # Installation and Startup Guide
 To run and install the program, you must install the [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).